biolab/xaim-website/content/how-to-apply/registration-guide.md

 After uploading all the relevant documents, you will be asked to pay the application fee of 35€ by the enrolment deadline.

 #### Step 4: Enrolment
-The ranking list of those admitted to the Master's course will be published on the Master's Admission Office's website.
-To successfully enrol, please go to REVERSED_AREA for the missing steps and pay for the enrolment fee.
+The ranking list of those admitted to the Master’s course will be published on the Master’s Admission Office’s website.
+To successfully enroll, please go to REVERSED_AREA for the missing steps and pay for the enrollment fee.